drBenway/pixi-vn-wiki/start/labels.md

 ### All Steps Parameters

-You can "override" the interface `StepLabelProps` to set required properties to all steps.
+You can "override" the interface `StepLabelProps` to set required parameters for all steps of all labels.

 ```typescript
 // pixi-vn.types.ts